 Seamless communications across the grid is at the heart of successful service provision for any utility.
 One of the predominant challenges Orion faced when specifying their network requirements was the need to transmit SCADA IP data through wireless links, over long distances, as rapidly as possible.
 They also had a desire to optimize their available narrowband spectrum as well as build in redundancy to their communications network.

-The industry-leading spectral efficiency and ultra-low latency offered by the UHF radios from MiMOMax Wireless were a good fit to meet Orion’s standard operational requirements in addition to providing an alternative communication network.
+The industry-leading spectral efficiency and ultra-low latency offered by the UHF radios from Mimomax were a good fit to meet Orion’s standard operational requirements in addition to providing an alternative communication network.

 “In some areas, the shaking was so violent wires were simply pulled off poles and the boards of houses.”